|

 sufficient recovery time.
 All runs are timed.
 Once a timed effort becomes

-should be stopped OR longer rest should be given.
+should be stopped, OR longer rest should be given.

 - 150 metres wave runs.
-Mark of every 30 or 50 metres of the
+Mark every 30 or 50 metres of the

 track (The coach should decide.
 Beginner athletes should start with the shorter